pryv/lib-cocoa/Readme.md

     }];

 Example of modifying event data on server.
-You create event object with properties you want to modify.
-In example below we are sending event with id "someEventId" to folder with id "someFolderId" and we are changing event `value` property.
+You create an event object with the properties you want to modify.
+In the example below, we are sending events with id "someEventId" to folder with id "someFolderId" and we are changing event `value` property.

     PYEvent *event = [[PYEvent alloc] init];
     event.folderId = @"someFolderId";